spatie/laravel-feed/README.md

             'view' => 'feed::atom',

             /*
-             * The type to be used in the <link> tag.
+             * The mime type to be used in the <link> tag.
 Set to an empty string to automatically
              * determine the correct value.
              */
             'type' => '',